 Welcome to Sandwich

 Sandwich is a test framework for Haskell, inspired by and (almost) a drop-in replacement for Hspec.
-This section will show some of its features.
+It has a number of powerful features and integrations, such as:

 and it